buiducnhat/nest-better-auth/README.md

 Before you start, make sure you have a Better Auth instance configured.
 If you haven't done that yet, check out the [installation](https://www.better-auth.com/docs/installation).

+> [!WARNING]
-> Note: This is not the official library of Better Auth.
+> This is not the official library of Better Auth.
 It is a community-driven library that is not officially supported by Better Auth.

 ```bash
 npm install @buiducnhat/nest-better-auth